Mineshaye/Mineshaye/README.md

 - 👋 Hi there , I’m @Mineshaye
 - 👀 I’m interested in Web development
-- 🌱 currently learning python
+- 🌱 currently learning HTML/CSS/Javascript
-- 📫  reach me on Instagram shaye_mine
+- 📫  reach me on Instagram _mineshaye

 <!---
 Mineshaye/Mineshaye is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.